Quotients of the holomorphic 2-ball and the turnover: Toledo invariant

 Similarly, one obtains

 We have $\tau=\displaystyle\frac2\pi\sum_jJ_j$.
 Calculating mod $2$, we multiply the arguments of every $\Arg$ function participating in the previous sum thus obtaining the result. $_\blacksquare$

-The Toledo invariant is in fact an invariant of the faithful representation $\rho:G\to\PU$; it does not depend on the quadrangle conditions.
+The Toledo invariant is in fact an invariant of representations $G\to\PU$; it does not depend on the quadrangle conditions.
 However, we only consider here representations satisfying such condition since discreteness is our main concern (see Section \ref{section discreteness}).